 Of the two models that undercut the baby Range Rover (this Audi and the BMW X1) , the Q3 was the most stylish, however the second generation X1 brought a brutish charm to the segment.
 Audi had to do something to keep the handily compact and finely finished and detailed – as you would expect from any contemporary Audi – Q3 a strong on-paper case proposition.
 In 2015, Audi gave the Q3 a mild facelift, with a more prominent front grille, revised engines and more equipment the headline changes.

 The Q3 line-up is a simple range to understand.
 There are three engines on offer, a 1.4-litre and 2.0-litre petrols and a 2.0-litre diesel, while a turbocharged, four-cylinder, 2.5-litre unit is solely used in the RS Q3 in two states of tune.
-There are three transmissions: a six-speed manual, a six-speed dual-clutch automatic S-tronic only for the 1.4 TFSI models and a seven-speed dual-clutch automatic S-tronic for the rest of the range.
-Keeping to the theme, Audi offers three trim levels: SE and the sportier S-line Navigation and S-line Plus, while the RS Q3 gets its own additions from Audi's Sport division.
+There are three transmissions: a six-speed manual, the 1.4 TFSI is mated to a six-speed dual-clutch automatic, while seven-speed dual-clutch automatics make up the rest of the range.
+As for standard equipment Audi has also kept this relatively simple by offering only three trim levels: Sport, S-line Edition and Black Edition, while the recently discontinued RS Q3 got its own going over by the Audi Sport division.